+The additional eligibility requirements only relate to the Application phase.
 We can only accept applications where you can provide:

-- confirmation that any Chief and/or Lead Investigators named on your application under this grant opportunity are not named as Chief and/or Lead Investigators on any other application under this grant opportunity; and - evidence from your board (or chief executive officer or equivalent if there is no board) that the project is supported, and that you can complete the project and meet the costs of the project not covered by grant funding.
+- confirmation that any Chief and/or Lead Investigators named on your application under this grant opportunity are not named as Chief and/or Lead Investigators on any other application under this grant opportunity - a project plan (maximum 12 pages, excluding appendices) to develop a Research Plan - a detailed and itemised project budget - a risk management plan and risk register - details of intellectual property (IP) arrangements (where applicable) - evidence from your board (or chief executive officer, or equivalent if there is no board) that the project is supported, and that you can complete the project and meet the costs of the project not covered by grant funding - a trust deed (where applicable) - letters of support from each project partner (where applicable).